AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 ### How about learning?
 After defining IDR as the core concept of intelligence representation, the next natural question is: How does learning happen?
 If IDRs are stable records, how are they formed and updated?

-There are so many ways to answer this question if you don't have a well-defined concept of minimal committable semantic unit But once we have IDR defined, the answer becomes clear and straightforward:
+There are so many ways to answer this question if you don't have a well-defined concept of minimal committable semantic unit.
+But once we have IDR defined, the answer becomes clear and straightforward:
 **Learning is message passing that leads to the formation of new IDRs.**